 Selling your company to potential talent is an art.
 Today’s job seekers have high expectations, and while salary remains an important factor in talent attraction, there are other intangible benefits and day-to-day experiences that have become just as important.
-According to Michael Page Talent Trends 2021 report, factors influencing job seekers’ perception towards employer branding include healthy work culture, career growth opportunities and strong brand recognition..
+Michael Page Talent Trends 2022 report illustrates factors influencing job seekers’ perception towards employer branding ..
 Learn here how your company can make a positive and lasting impact on job seekers amid the fast paced, ever-changing world of work.

 3. Counter offers are back

 Leading on from the point above, companies are keenly aware of the current candidate shortage.
 As such, when faced with resignations, they are making significant efforts to retain quality talent through aggressive counter offers.
 This is understandable, but it can be a frustrating process all around.
 There is plenty of data to suggest that this can be successful in the short term but will not change the fundamental reasons for why the employee is resigning in the first place.
 Counter offers merely delay the inevitable, and a similar event is likely to crop up again months later.